CT1234/C496-GreedyAlgorithms/README.md

 # COMP496-GreedyAlgorithms

 ##Project 1 Description Task:
-Recall the 1 machine scheduling with deadlines problem where the goal was to minimize the sum of the latenesses of the jobs.
+Task: Recall the 1 machine scheduling with deadlines problem where the goal was to minimize the sum of the latenesses of the jobs.
 You are to write a program to solve instances of this problem.
 The input will be provided to your program in a text file called jobs.txt.
 Each line of this file will contain 2 numbers seperated by whitespace.
 The two numbers will represent the processing time and deadline of each job.